Does a pretty deck with tropical leaves surrounding it seem like a great idea? Ferns can indeed go a long way in transforming the ambiance of a place.

 Also, like all the other ferns that we have discussed till now, this one needs partial or complete shade to grow.

 The painted lady looks a lot similar to the silver-gray fern, but its fronds here are a deep shade of burgundy purple.
 Also known as the Athyrium Niponicum Var.
-Pictum ‘Burgundy Lace’, it has the ability to change colors as it grows bigger.
+Pictum ‘Burgundy Lace’, can change colors as it grows bigger.
 And you will notice shades of green and silver taking over while newer purple burgundy shoots grow on top.

 Moving on to the location, this plant will look and grow well beside ponds and lakes.
 If you have a small pond in the backyard, consider surrounding it with this type.
 It has a beautiful palette of colors that will keep changing over time, creating lovely borders.
 Plus, you can also use it around shrubs and rose bushes as it will only grow up to 2 feet tall.